 A project concept brief comes first

 In the project management frameworks of PRINCE2 and PMBOK, a project begins with a business case, project agreement or project initiation document.
 Formally this is true, but informally there is a stage before, the project concept brief.
 The development of a project concept describes the process of formulating an idea into something one which people can act.
 It is the way to attract the support of people who wield the power of project initiation.
+This document is one of the first steps along the Journey of Business Transformation.

 Project initiation documents can take upward of a month in time and in excess of AU$10,000 when fully costed for employee time and resources.
 As a public service employee, getting your hands on the kind of time and money that is needed to develop these documents is pretty hard.
 This is the purpose of the project concept.
 It is the business case for developing a business case.